hubot-friends/hubot-ms-teams/README.md

 - `TEAMS_BOT_TENANT_ID`: Your Azure Account Tenant ID
 - `TEAMS_BOT_APP_ID`: Application ID when you register a new Application in Azure.
 - `TEAMS_BOT_APP_TYPE`: SingleTenant || MultiTenant

-Don't forget to add your instance of Hubot to the channels with which you want to interact with it.

 You can set these environment variables in a `.env` file in your Hubot project directory, or by exporting them in your shell.